makma/fingerprintjs.com/content/index/paywall.md

     imageTitle: Paywall screenshot
     ctaText: Try our live paywall demo
     ctaUrl: https://paywall-example.fingerprintjs.com/
-  - content: FingerprintJS Pro can be incorporated into off-the-shelf or custom built paywalls.
+  - content: Fingerprint Pro can be incorporated into off-the-shelf or custom built paywalls.
 Whether you use a hard, metered or freemium paywall, incorporate our highly accurate visitorIDs into your workflows using our flexible API and webhooks.
 Design your perfect paywall and leave the world-class user identification to us.
-    subheader: Easily integrate FingerprintJS with your paywall
+    subheader: Easily integrate Fingerprint with your paywall
-    imageAlt: FingerprintJS Pro dashboard
+    imageAlt: Fingerprint Pro dashboard
     isImageAfterText: false
     isCtaButton: false
     image: /img/uploads/dash-usage-chart.png
-    imageTitle: FingerprintJS Pro dashboard
+    imageTitle: Fingerprint Pro dashboard
     ctaText: Read our documentation
     ctaUrl: https://dev.fingerprintjs.com/docs
 inlineCta:
-  title: Try FingerprintJS free for 10 days
+  title: Try Fingerprint free for 10 days
   buttonText: Sign Up Now
   buttonHref: https://dashboard.fingerprintjs.com/signup
   subtitle: Install our Javascript snippet on your website and begin